-This project targets one of the most common simulations at petascale: molecular dynamics (MD) simulations studying the (classical) time evolution of a molecular system at atomic resolution.
+This project targets one of the most common simulations at petascale: molecular dynamics (MD) simulations studying the time evolution of a molecular system at atomic resolution.

 Next-generation computing systems will have dramatically higher performance than current systems.
-1/0 But bandwidth and parallel file system capacity will not grow at the same rate.
+But 1/0 bandwidth and parallel file system capacity will not grow at the same rate.
 Burst buffers and I/O staging will not be able to address the analysis challenges in MD simulations.